They Might Be Giants: Children's and independent releases (2007–2011)

-The band's 13th album, Here Come the 123s, a DVD/CD follow-up to 2005's critically acclaimed Here Come the ABCs children's project, was released on February 5, 2008.
-On April 10, 2008, They Might Be Giants performed the song "Seven" from the album on Late Night with Conan O'Brien.
+The band's 13th album, Here Come the 123s, a DVD/CD follow-up to 2005's critically acclaimed Here Come the ABCs children's project, was released in 2008.
 In 2009, the album won the Grammy Award for "Best Musical Album For Children" during the 51st Annual Grammy Awards.

-The band's fourteenth album, Here Comes Science, a science-themed children's album.
+The band's 14th album, Here Comes Science, is a science-themed children's album, in September 2009.
+The album was nominated for a Grammy Award on December 1, 2010.
 This album introduced listeners to natural, formal, social, and applied sciences.
-It was released on September 1, 2009, and nominated for a Grammy Award on December 1, 2010.

-On November 3, They Might Be Giants sent out a newsletter stating, "The Avatars of They", a set of sock puppets the Johns manipulate for shows, would have an album in 2012, suggesting another children's album.
-However, a new adult album titled Join Us was released on July 19, 2011.
+In November 2009, They Might Be Giants stated that "The Avatars of They", a set of sock puppets the Johns manipulated for shows, would have an album in 2012, suggesting another children's album.
+However, their 15th album titled Join Us was released in 2011.

-On October 3, 2011, Artix Entertainment announced that the band would be performing in-game for a special musical event to commemorate the 3rd birthday of their popular MMORPG AdventureQuest Worlds.
+In October 2011, Artix Entertainment announced that the band would be performing in-game for a special musical event to commemorate the 3rd birthday of their popular MMORPG AdventureQuest Worlds.
 They were featured in AdventureQuest World's special third birthday event as John and John.

-On March 5, 2013, the band released their sixteenth adult studio album, Nanobots, on their Idlewild Recordings label in the US and on British indie label Lojinx in Europe.
-After Nanobots they released their studio album Glean on April 21, 2015.
+Continuing independent releases (2012–2019)

-New albums and Dial-A-Song revival (2015–present)
+In March 2013, the band released their sixteenth adult studio album, Nanobots, on their Idlewild Recordings label in the US and on British indie label Lojinx in Europe.
+After Nanobots they released a studio album Glean in April 2015.

-Dial-A-Song was revived in 2015, with a new phone number ((844) 387–6962)), the website, and a radio network.
-In late 2017, the band announced via Twitter that Dial-A-Song would return again, in a modified format, starting in January 2018.
+Dial-A-Song was revived in 2015, with a new phone number, website, and a radio network.